itpropro/nuxt-oidc-auth/README.md

 ### Recent breaking changes

-:warning: Since 0.16.0, the data from the providers userInfo endpoint is written into `userInfo` on the user object instead of `providerInfo`.
+⚠️ Since 0.16.0, the data from the providers userInfo endpoint is written into `userInfo` on the user object instead of `providerInfo`.
 Please adjust your `nuxt.config.ts` and .env/environment files and configurations accordingly.
-The `useOidcAuth` composable has introduced an alias from `providerInfo` to `userInfo`, but this will be removed in future versions.
+If you are using the user object from the `useOidcAuth` composable change the access to `providerInfo` to `userInfo`.

 ## Installation